octo-technology/OpenTezos/docs/formal-verification/general.md

 The formal verification on Tezos smart contracts consist on:
 - describing formal specifications of the expected behavior of the smart contract
-- translate the smart contract, its formal specifications and specification of the language itself into a proof assistant language.
+- translating the smart contract, its formal specifications and specification of the language itself into a proof assistant language.
-- In the proof assistant, one can manually (or assisted by solvers tools) produce a formal proof that the smart contract comply to the given specifications.
+- writing a proof.
+In the proof assistant, one can manually (or assisted by solvers tools) produce a formal proof that the smart contract comply to the given specifications.
-- publish this proof in order to allow anyone to verify automatically that the smart contract comply to its specifications.
+- publishing this proof in order to allow anyone to verify automatically that the smart contract comply to its specifications.

 ### Formal verification made possible